areimel/Dungeon-Master-Audio/pedals/mission-control.md

 date: 2020-05-04
 status: out_of_stock
 tags:
-  - fuzz
+  - patchbay
   - pedal

 image_1: /img/pedals/hyborian-age-1.png
 image_2: /img/pedals/hyborian-age-1.png
 image_3: /img/pedals/hyborian-age-1.png

-blurb: "Conan, what is best in life?
-To crush your enemies, see them driven before you, and to hear the lamentation of their women."
+blurb: "I have no intention of leaving her, Doctor.
+I will take the Lewis and Clark to a safe distance and then I'll launch TAC missiles at the Event Horizon until I'm satisfied she's vaporized.
+Fuck this ship!"

 sale_type: "Reverb"
 sale_url: "#placeholder"